Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_6 (Insecure Data Storage 4).md

 During this level, people might face issues because the app lacks required required permissions.
 Once you give the requires permissions for your emulator, everything will be fine.

-It is clear from the code that the data is being stored in a file called ".uinfo.txt" which is stored in the external storage.
+It is clear from the code that the data is being stored in a file called ".uinfo.txt" in the external storage.

 The critical issue here is that **the user entered data is getting stored in the file without any exncyption or obfuscation.
 It is getting stored in plain text**.
 Any one who has access to the device can view your information.